benchristel/process-to-processes/src/intro/beliefs.md

 To fully understand any software, you must understand its creators.

+In software development, as in life, every unbendable rule is a weakness.
+Pragmatism beats purity.

+There are things that can be known, but not taught in words.

+If you only know words, you understand nothing.

 Aesthetics matter.
 The only question is, who should have a say in how something looks and feels?